-- Put the needs of the team ahead of one's own needs (C16). - Willingly take on the professional and ethical responsibilities of engineers in society (C8); commit to continuous improvement to enhance professional skills and benefit society (C18). - Willingly take the lead in difficult situations (C16). - Value the impact of energy and sustainability engineering to society and to the global economy (C7) while recognising the need for energy and sustainability engineering industry to contribute in a sustainable way (C7). - Recognise that there is only one type of engineer, a person that tackles and solves problems, independently of gender, religion, or race.
-Our graduates will be aware of the social and moral importance of equality and diversity, and of promoting inclusion (C11).
+- Put the needs of the team ahead of one's own needs and willingly take the lead in difficult situations (C16).

+- Willingly take on the professional and ethical responsibilities of engineers in society (C8); commit to continuous improvement to enhance professional skills and benefit society (C18).

+- Comprehend the value of the aerospace engineering and of aviation to society and to the global economy (C7) while recognising the need for the aerospace engineering industry to contribute in a sustainable way (C7).

+- Recognise that there is only one type of engineer, a person that tackles and solves problems, independently of gender, religion or race and that promotes inclusion (C11).